omeka/plugin-CsvImport/README.md

 * `test_mixed_records.csv`: a file used to show how to import metadata of item and files simultaneously, and to import files one by one to avoid server overloading.
-To try it, you should check `Mixed records` in the form and choose `tabulation` as column delimiter, `#` as element delimiter and `;` as tag delimiter.
+To try it, you should check `Mixed records` in the form and choose `tabulation` as column delimiter, `"` as enclosure, `#` as element delimiter and `;` as tag delimiter.
 Note that in the csv file, file rows should always be after the item to which they are attached.
 * `test_update_records.csv`: a file used to show how to update metadata of item and files.
 To try it, you should import "test_mixed_recods.csv" above first, then choose this file and check `Update records` in the form.